- Exist, Or Be Inherent : 05:03

-Back in Vital Weekly 643 I was pleasantly surprised by a release by Mark Tamea, who was once a member of Kymatik, but interestingly now lives in Vital’s home town, beautiful Nijmegen.
-For his new release he continues whatever he started on ‘Tessellation’ – using spoken word along with violins and celli, and perhaps a bit more electronics on this occasion.
-I still have no idea whether these are recorded as played by Tamea himself… or whether he uses samples thereof…
+Back in Vital Weekly 643 I was pleasantly surprised by a release by Marka Tamea, who was once a member of Kymatik, but interestingly now lives in Vital’s home town, beautiful Nijmegen.
+This new release continues whatever was started on ‘Tessellation’ – using spoken word along with violins and celli, and perhaps a bit more electronics on this occasion.
+I still have no idea whether these are recorded or played by Tamea… or whether they are samples thereof…

 – Frans de Waard, Vital Weekly

 A work of millenial eclecticism this piece.
 A bejeweled crown; coat of many colours; a patchwork quilt…